Remix CMS faceoff: What’s the best CMS for you?

-The web development world is impressive: that much variety you won’t find anywhere else in the software business.
+The web development world is impressive: you won’t find that much variety anywhere else in the software business.
 That’s why, everything from frameworks to hosting platforms to databases requires careful choosing.

 You might’ve heard about Remix, the new kid on the meta-frameworks block, and you’re probably tempted to give it a go, but if you take it for a ride, you’ll need a CMS or a database to make the most of it.